david942j/heapinfo/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](http://choosealicense.com/licenses/mit/)

 ## HeapInfo
 As pwn lovers, while playing CTF with heap exploitation, we always need a debugger (e.g. gdb) for tracking memory layout.
-But we don't really need gdb if we want to see whether the heap layout same as our imagine or not.
+But we don't really need gdb if we want to see whether the heap layout same as our imagination or not.
 Hope this small tool helps us exploit easier ;).

 ### Why
 **HeapInfo** is very helpful when binary has somehow anti-debugger limitations, e.g. being ptraced.
 **HeapInfo** still works because it doesn't use ptrace.

-Implement with Ruby because I love Ruby :P. But might implement with Python (if no others did) in the future.
+Implements with Ruby because I love Ruby :P. But might implement with Python (if no others did) in the future.

 If you prefer [pwntools](https://github.com/Gallopsled/pwntools) for exploiting, you can still use **HeapInfo** in irb/pry as a small debugger.

-Any suggestion of features or bug issues are welcome.
+Any suggestion of features or bug issues is welcome.

 ## Install
 **HeapInfo** is still under developing for more features, so the version might change frequently :p